DIP-2025-MINI-PROJECT/Hidden-Communication-Steganography-and-Integrity-Check/README.md

 # Hidden-Communication-Steganography-and-Integrity-Check

-Summary
-The objective of the project is to demonstrate and illustrate the art of hidden communication using steganography.
-The project aims to hide text or image given as input by the user in a selected carrier image of the user’s choice.
-The project also provides hidden communication via steganography with the help of a password and XOR encryption.
+This project demonstrates hidden communication using LSB steganography and XOR-based encryption.

-The project contains the following methods:

-1)Text encryption in image with LSB manipulation

-a.
-Grayscale Image

-b.
-Colour Image

-2)Encryption of an image into a carrier image incorporating a XOR based password/key along with LSB manipulation.
+Users can hide text or an image inside a carrier image with minimal visible distortion.

+Project Structure
+Methods Implemented
+1. Text Encryption using LSB

+-(a) Grayscale Image Steganography

+-(b) Colour Image Steganography
+Uses Least Significant Bit (LSB) manipulation to embed secret text inside a grayscale or colour image.

+2. Image-in-Image Steganography (with XOR Encryption)

+Hides an entire image inside another image.

+Secret image is first encrypted using XOR with a key.

+Only the MSB of encrypted secret is stored in the LSB of carrier, ensuring minimal distortion.

 Course Concepts Used

 Image Sampling and Quantization

-Linear and Nonlinear Operations (bitwise manipulation, masking, logical operations)
+Linear & Nonlinear Operations

 Spatial Domain Processing

-Grayscale and RGB Image Processing

 Additional Concepts Used